ibm-cloud-docs/virtual-servers/vsi_configuring.md

 For more information about viewing and managing your software credentials, see [Managing classic infrastructure access](/docs/vsi?topic=iam-mngclassicinfra).

 ## Access your server on the private network
 The private network is the precursor to interacting with your devices through remote desktop (RDP) using SSH and KVM over IP.
 The VPN Access tool allows for private network connection to either the closest SSL VPN endpoint or to the endpoint of your choice.
 VPN access is also required to interact with several services that are offered.
-For more information, see [Getting started with Virtual Private Networking (VPN)](/docs/infrastructure/iaas-vpn?topic=VPN-gettingstarted-with-virtual-private-networking).
+For more information, see [Getting started with Virtual Private Networks (VPN)](/docs/iaas-vpn?topic=VPN-getting-started).

 ## Set up monitoring
 Monitoring is primarily used as a resource to check your server’s uptime, but it can also be useful for knowing when to scale.
 Both Standard Monitoring and Nimsoft Monitoring services are available to cover various monitoring needs.
 Standard Monitoring, sometimes referred to as “Basic Monitoring,” is generally used in the ping-and-respond method by using either a slow or service ping that is initiated by using the {{site.data.keyword.cloud_notm}} console.
 Nimsoft Monitoring is also referred to as “Advanced Monitoring” and is available in three tiers: Basic, Advanced, and Premium.
 This service is also accessible through the {{site.data.keyword.cloud_notm}} console.
 For more information, see [Monitoring](/docs/infrastructure/SLmonitoring?topic=slmonitoring-monitoring#monitoring).